fokosun/playlog-ct/readme.md

 The comment reactions too are also displayed in the same order with the newest comments always at the top.
-- Ability for a user to create a new comment [text and images (jpg, png, jpeg only)], respond to existing comments, delete only their own comment, like any comment
+- Ability for a user to create a new comment [text and images (jpg, png, jpeg only)], respond to existing comments
+- Delete only their own comment
+- Like any comment
 - Deleting a comment, deletes the resource and its relationships where cascading applies, also deletes the uploaded image from Storage disk.
 - Provide automated tests (Functional, Unit and Application).

 ## What is left: